evansbenj/2024_BIO722/7_Stacks_and_Structure.md

 ## A quick example of plotting with `R`

 We can plot this by making a file and pasting these data in a file using your favorite text editor.
-Please paste the data beginning with the line `1 PF515_sorte...` and save it.
+Please paste the data shown above but beginning with the line `1 PF515_sorte...` and save it.
+Could could call the file `assignments`.
 THen type: `R` to open up the `R` environment.

 Now import the data: